There are 6 reasons...

 Palo Azul's Magical Fluorescence

-* Fun fact: This same phenomenon that gives palo azul its blue color is also what gives Aurora Borealis its extraordinary beauty.
+Here, you can see how palo azul's magical fluorescence shines intensely because of the sunlight which it absorbs.
+This same phenomenon that gives palo azul its blue color is also what gives Aurora Borealis its extraordinary beauty.
 Aurora Borealis also absorbs sunlight and other energy from outer space through Earth’s magnetic field.

 It captures energy particles from the Sun and when these particles reach Earth’s magnetic field, they strike the atoms with such force that its electrons are excited into a higher energy state.
 As an article beautifully describes, “it's this microscopic turmoil, miles above the Earth's surface, that gives the northern lights their eerie glow.”